Configure and manage backup for Azure Blobs using Azure Backup

-Click Save to finish role assignment.
+Select Save to finish role assignment.

-You will be notified through the portal once this completes successfully.
+You'll receive notification through the portal once this completes successfully.
 You can also see the new role added to the list of existing ones for the selected vault.

 Once back, continue configuring backup.

-Effects on backed up storage accounts
+Effects on backed-up storage accounts

 Once backup is configured, changes taking place on block blobs in the storage accounts are tracked and data is retained according to the backup policy.
 You'll notice the following changes in the storage accounts for which backup is configured: